IAB Connect 2023 – 16th May – Presentations

 - The IAB has been working with PwC since 1997 to survey the value of Online Adspend in Europe and North America.

-- 20 leading publishers and 2 adnetworks/sales houses participated in the study, many of whom represent multiple websites.
+- 20 leading publishers and 2 adnetworks/sales houses and 7 media buying ad agencies participated in the study, many of whom represent multiple websites.
 Other participants include advertising agencies.

 - Participating publishers were selected on the basis of traffic data and market knowledge.
 We estimate that our study accounts for 90% of online adspend in Ireland.
 Reported figures are not adjusted to account for other organisations that have been included.
 Participation is on a voluntary basis.